 10. Power Usage

 Power consumption has become more important than ever, especially for portable devices like laptops and notebooks.
-Thankfully, KDE is not extremely power-hungry in most of the cases.
-Plus, it comes with excellent battery management capabilities, which make sure users get the possible screen time out of their devices.
+Thankfully, KDE is not extremely power-hungry in most cases.
+Plus, it comes with excellent battery management capabilities, making sure users get the possible screen time out of their devices.
 However, bear in mind that power usage depends heavily on your desktop configuration.

 11. Multiple Desktops